2006 Wisconsin Referendum 1: Amendment

+Effects

+The amendment, which took effect on November 7, 2006, constitutionally banned same-sex marriages, which were never recognized by the state and was statutorily banned since 1979, and civil unions or civil union equivalents, which were never recognized by the state.
+Wisconsin became the 21st US state to ban same-sex marriage in its constitution and 14th US state to ban civil unions or civil union equivalents in its constitution.
+This preempted the state judiciary from requiring the state to legally recognize same-sex marriages or civil unions or civil union equivalents and preempted the Wisconsin Legislature from enacting a statute legalizing same-sex marriages or civil unions or civil union equivalents.
+Domestic partnerships in Wisconsin, legal statewide for state employees only and 1 county and 3 municipalities at the time, were unaffected by the amendment.
+In 2009, Wisconsin would enact statewide domestic partnerships for everyone, which would later be repealed in 2018.

 Legal challenge

 In April 2009 the Wisconsin Supreme Court was asked in McConkey v.
 Van Hollen to rule on whether the 2006 Referendum 1 was constitutional.
 William McConkey, a political science instructor, claimed that the measure violated the state's constitution because it proposed more than one question in a single ballot proposal, which is impermissible under Wisconsin law.
-On June 30, 2010, the Court ruled that the amendment is constitutional.
-However, on June 6, 2014 the United States District Court for the Western District of Wisconsin overturned all bans on same-sex marriage in the state.
+On June 30, 2010, the Court ruled that the amendment referendum question was permissible and thus the amendment had been properly passed.
+In 2014, the ACLU filed a lawsuit, Wolf v Walker, to challenge the amendment and a federal judge agreed.
+On June 6, 2014, the United States District Court for the Western District of Wisconsin overturned all bans on same-sex marriage in the state.
 On October 6, 2014, same sex marriage was legalized in Wisconsin.